TazzyG/card_game/README.md

 Initial Steps

-Put a list of suits and cards in the model (I am using numbers) Pretty simple, created arrays for suit and number

-Now to create a deck of cards...
-I will make a hash. ... thinking

-K- I got myself mighty confused, so googled and found this to help me get started https://stackoverflow.com/questions/2641329/programming-technique-how-to-create-a-simple-card-game That ended up confusing me a bit, so I settled on a few methods, add hearts, add clubs, etc to make a deck.
+Started with a single model, cards, but after this link below, decided to use 2 models, deck and cards. https://stackoverflow.com/questions/2641329/programming-technique-how-to-create-a-simple-card-game That ended up confusing me a bit, so I settled on a few methods, add hearts, add clubs, etc to make a deck.

-That will be it for now, Part 1 - going to walk the dog.
+That will be it for now, Part 1 - going to walk the dog and step away from the computer.

+The idea is not so much to create a card game but make a better use of random.
+I used a deck of cards at home for painting my fireplace bricks picking random 4 colors based on suit.

+I plan to set up some actions based on the cards selected.
+Experimental, a Monday project.